Estuary

 On the Snowflake side, warehouse costs depend on how often data is loaded and transformed.
 Leveraging Snowpipe Streaming with CDC-based ETL can reduce both latency and warehouse usage, avoiding repeated full reloads.

 💡 Want to dive deeper into Snowflake cost optimization?
-Check out our guide on Cutting Snowflake Ingestion Costs by 70% with Streaming Ingestion to learn how Snowpipe Streaming with Estuary Flow keeps costs predictable while ensuring real-time analytics.
+Check out our guide on Cutting Snowflake Ingestion Costs by 70% with Streaming Ingestion to learn how Snowpipe Streaming with Estuary keeps costs predictable while ensuring real-time analytics.

 Real-Time ETL vs Batch ETL in Snowflake